 Title VI Notification

 MRVT Transit operates its programs without regard to race, color, and national origin in accordance with Title VI of the Civil Rights Act.
 Any person who believes he or she has been aggrieved by an unlawful discriminatory practice under Title VI may file a complaint with the City of Saint Peter.
 For more information on civil rights program, obligations, and complaint procedures, please contact: Compliance Manager Sherri Terhurne via Email or at 1-888-880-4696.
-Visit our administrative offices at: 227 S. Front Street Saint Peter, MN 56082.
+You may also fill out the Title VI Complaint Form and return it to the Compliance Manager.
+Or please visit our administrative offices at: 227 S. Front Street Saint Peter, MN 56082.
 Persons with limited English proficiency may contact Sherri Terhurne.
-A Title VI complaint may also be made by contacting the Title VI Specialist at the Minnesota Department of Transportation, Office of Civil Rights: Title VI Specialist, Office of Civil Rights Minnesota Department of Transportation 395 John Ireland Blvd., Mail Stop 170 St. Paul, Minnesota 55155‐1899 Phone: 651‐366‐3073 Fax: 651‐366‐3129.
+A Title VI complaint may also be made by contacting the Title VI Specialist at the Minnesota Department of Transportation, Office of Civil Rights: Title VI Specialist, Office of Civil Rights Minnesota Department of Transportation 395 John Ireland Blvd., Mail Stop 170, St. Paul, Minnesota 55155‐1899 Phone: 651‐366‐3073 Fax: 651‐366‐3129.

 Title VI Language Assistance Plan